ppanchal97/compsci/cs50/notes.md

 ## Week 2 - Lecture 2 - Arrays

 ### General Knowledge
+- An array is specifically a contiguous block of memory who's size be defined at compile time either in the declaration or through a constant.
 - Ciphertext is just plaintext that has been encrypted through an algorithm.
 - `gcc` and `clang` are different compilers used to convert source code to machine code.
 - Running `clang <filename>.c` will output and `a.out` file e.g., `clang hello.c` -> `a.out`.